-vmc method parameters name ${f datatype}$ values $\mathbf{default}$ $\operatorname{description}$ walkers integer > 0 dep. number of walkers per MPI task blocks integer $\geq 0$ 1 number of blocks steps integer $\geq 0$ 1 number of steps per block warmupsteps integer $\geq 0$ 0 number of steps for warming up substeps integer $\geq 0$ 1 number of substeps per step usedrift $\operatorname{text}$ yes, no no use the algorithm with drift timestep real > 0 0.1 time step for each electron move samples integer $\geq 0$ 0 number of walker samples for DMC/op stepsbetweensamples integer > 0 1 period of sample accumulation samplesperthread integer $\geq 0$ 0 number of samples per thread storeconfigs integer all values 0 store configurations o blocks_between_recompute integer $\geq 0$ dep. wavefunction recompute frequency
+vmc method parameters name ${f datatype}$ values $\mathbf{default}$ $\operatorname{description}$ walkers integer > 0 dep. number of walkers per MPI task blocks integer ≥ 0 1 number of blocks steps integer ≥ 0 1 number of steps per block warmupsteps integer ≥ 0 0 number of steps for warming up substeps integer ≥ 0 1 number of substeps per step usedrift text yes, no no use the algorithm with drift timestep real > 0 0.1 time step for each electron move samples integer ≥ 0 0 number of walker samples for DMC/optimization stepsbetweensamples integer > 0 1 period of sample accumula- tion samplesperthread integer ≥ 0 0 number of samples per thread storeconfigs integer all values 0 store configurations o blocks_between_recompute integer ≥ 0 dep. wavefunction recompute fre- quency

-- walkers.
-The initial default number of walkers is one per OpenMP thread or per MPI task if threading is disabled, with a minimum of one per thread.
-One walker per thread will be created in the event fewer walkers than threads are requested. - blocks.
-This parameter is universal for all the QMC methods.
-The Monte Carlo processes are divided into a number of blocks each containing a number of steps.
-At the end of each block, all the statistics accumulated in the block is dumped in to files, e.g. scalar.dat.
-Typically each block should have sufficient number of steps that the I/O at the end of each block is negligible compared to the computational cost.
-Each block should not take so long that it is difficult to monitor progress.
-There should be a sufficient number of blocks to perform statistical analysis. - warmupsteps.
-Warm-up steps are steps used only for equilibration.
-Property measurements are not performed during warm-up steps. - steps.
-The number of energy and other property measurements to perform per block. - substeps.
+- substeps.
 For each substep, each of the electrons is attempted to be moved only once by either particle-by-particle or all-electron move.
 Because the local energy is only evaluated at each full step and not substep, substeps are computationally cheaper and can be used to reduce correlation between property measurements at lower cost. - usedrift.
 The VMC is implemented in two algorithms with or without drift.
 In the no-drift algorithm, the move of each electron is proposed with a Gaussian distribution.
 The standard deviation is chosen as the timestep input.
 In the drift algorithm, electrons are moved by langevin dynamics. - timestep.
 The meaning of timestep depends on whether the drift is used or not.
 In general, larger timesteps reduce the time correlation but might also reduce the acceptance ratio, reducing overall statistical efficiency.
 For VMC, typically the acceptance ratio should be close to 50% for an efficient simulation. - samples.
 Seperate from conventional energy and other property measurements, samples refers to storing whole electron configurations in memory ("walker samples") as would be needed by subsequent wavefunction optimization or DMC steps.
 A standard VMC run to measure the energy does not need samples to be set.

-$$samples = \frac{blocks \cdot steps \cdot walkers}{steps between samples} \cdot number of MPI tasks$$
+$$samples = \frac{blocks \cdot steps \cdot walkers}{steps between samples} \cdot number of MPI tasks$$ be useful when preparing a stored population for a subsequent DMC calculation.

 • samplesperthread.
-This is an alternative way to set the target amount of samples, and can be useful when preparing a stored population for a subsequent DMC calculation.
+This is an alternative way to set the target amount of samples, and can

-$$sample sperthread = \frac{blocks \cdot steps}{steps between samples}$$
+$$samplesperthread = \frac{blocks \cdot steps}{steps between samples}$$

-• stepsbetweensamples.
+- stepsbetweensamples.
 Due to the fact that samples generated by consecutive steps are correlated, having stepsbetweensamples larger than 1 can be used to reduces that correlation.
-In practice, using larger substeps is cheaper than using stepsbetweensamples to decorrelate samples.

-- storeconfigs.
-If storeconfigs is set to a non-zero value, then electron configurations during the VMC run will be saved to files. - blocks\between\recompute.
+In practice, using larger substeps is cheaper than using stepsbetweensamples to decorrelate samples. - storeconfigs.
+If storeconfigs is set to a non-zero value, then electron configurations during the VMC run will be saved to files. - blocks_between_recompute.
 Recompute the accuracy critical determinant part of the wavefunction from scratch. =1 by default when using mixed precision. =0 (no recompute) by default when not using mixed precision.
 Recomputing introduces a performance penalty dependent on system size.